Last updated 9 August 2016

 The law that regulates credit reporting

 Credit reporting is a very comprehensive system.
-The law governing credit reporting is found in pt IIIA of the Privacy Act 1988 (Cth) (Privacy Act) and the Privacy Regulations 2013 (Cth), and the Australian Privacy Principles are found in sch 1 of the Privacy Act.
+The law governing credit reporting is found in pt IIIA of the Privacy Act 1988 (Cth) (Privacy Act) and the Privacy Regulation 2013 (Cth), and the National Privacy Principles are found in sch 1 of the Privacy Act.

 A new Credit Reporting Privacy Code (Credit Reporting Code) applies to credit reporting agencies and those using the report.

-For more information on these laws see the Office of the Australian Information Commissioner, the Australian Securities Investment Commission or CREDITSMART.ORG.AU, a website created by the association of credit reporting agencies.
+For more information on these laws see the Office of the Australian Information Commissioner, the Australian Securities and Investments Commission or CREDITSMART.ORG.AU, a website created by the association of credit reporting agencies.

 Information kept on the credit report

 A credit report can contain a person or business name, current and previous addresses, the employer and driver licence number.
 It also records credit applications including when enquires have been made by credit providers, whether the report was accessed, the type and amount of credit sought in an application, credit limits, the date accounts are opened and closed, and current utility contracts.
 The report can also contain repayment history information showing missed or late payments for some types of credit.